June 19th, 2012

 How does my credit affect my insurance rates?

-While most auto insurers use credit information to help set your premium, they also use other factors, including your driving record as well as market demographics.
+While most auto insurers use credit information to help set your premium, they also use other factors, including your driving record and market demographics.
 In fact, the NCOIL Model Act prohibits insurers from amending or setting your rates based solely on your credit profile.

 For instance, if you currently have a good insurance premium, you shouldn’t worry about your insurance costs suddenly skyrocketing due to a recent credit blunder.
 That’s restricted by the NCOIL Model Act.